claudinec/claudinec.github.io/_posts/2009-12-09-drupalsouth.markdown

     * Emma Jane Hogbin (emmajane); co-author of Front End Drupal, uber-documenter, Drupal evangelist/speaker and community all-rounder
     * Liz Henry (lizhenry), BlogHer.com developer -- the largest community for women bloggers, built on Drupal since 2006

 Registration costs just $67.50 NZD including GST ($60 for non-NZ businesses) and includes lunch, coffee and tea on both days -- not to mention access to a great line up of speakers and sessions on awesome topics.
 The full schedule is coming soon!
-Register here; http://wellington2010.drupalsouth.net.nz/conference
+Register [here](http://wellington2010.drupalsouth.net.nz/conference).

-Such a low price for such a high-quality event has only been made possible thanks to our generous sponsors (http://wellington2010.drupalsouth.net.nz/sponsors), including;
+Such a low price for such a high-quality event has only been made possible thanks to our [generous sponsors](http://wellington2010.drupalsouth.net.nz/sponsors), including;

     * Xplain Technology Hosting; Web hosting optimized for Drupal
     * Sparks Interactive; Straight talking, successful work, simple equation.